Malcolm Vardy - Noise and Vibration Consulting Engineer

 Senior Noise and Vibration Engineer, Lotus Engineering

-I carried out the NVH development programme on a client supercar project with an advanced aluminium and carbon fibre structure.
-My optimisation of body sealing and acoustic pack reduced interior and improved sound quality while substantially reducing weight and cost.
+I carried out the NVH development programme on a client supercar project with an aluminium and carbon fibre structure.
+My optimisation of body sealing and acoustic pack reduced interior noise and improved sound quality while substantially reducing weight and cost.
 Combining LMS road test data with a 4-post shaker technique I tuned powertrain and damper mountings for secondary ride.
-Other activities included powertrain sound quality, wind noise and driveline development.
+Other activities included powertrain sound quality, wind noise, and driveline development.

 Nov 1997-